luizbgomide/EclipsePhase2e-ptbr/src.clean_html/04/22-common-biomorphs.md

 ### Exalt

 Exalts are the common, non-specialized “enhanced human” model.
-They are genetically upgraded to make them healthier, smarter, and more attractive (based on everevolving beauty standards).
+They are genetically upgraded to make them healthier, smarter, and more attractive (based on ever-evolving beauty standards).
 A modified metabolism keeps them fit and athletic for the duration of an extended lifespan.

 <!-- CLEANED blockquote class="indent stat-list" -->